-Highbush Cranberry flowers Photo courtesy of NetPS Plant Finder
+Redwing Highbush Cranberry in bloom Photo courtesy of NetPS Plant Finder

+This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+It has no significant negative characteristics.

+Redwing Highbush Cranberry is recommended for the following landscape applications;

+- Accent

+- Mass Planting

+- Hedges/Screening

+- General Garden Use

 Planting & Growing

-Highbush Cranberry will grow to be about 10 feet tall at maturity, with a spread of 8 feet.
-It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
-It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.
+Redwing Highbush Cranberry will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
+It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
+It grows at a fast rate, and under ideal conditions can be expected to live for 40 years or more.
 While it is considered to be somewhat self-pollinating, it tends to set heavier quantities of fruit with a different variety of the same species growing nearby.

-This shrub does best in full sun to partial shade.
+Redwing Highbush Cranberry in fall Photo courtesy of NetPS Plant Finder This shrub does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is native to parts of North America.
+This is a selection of a native North American species.